Efficient separate quantification of state preparation errors and measurement errors on quantum computers and their mitigation: Comparison and Extension of the Laflamme-Lin-Mor algorithmic-cooling scheme for separate quantification of state preparation and readout errors

-In this Appendix, we assume for simplicity that the readout error is symmetric (i.e., $\delta_{\rm M}^0=\delta_{\rm M}^1$) or else we can use the symmetrized readout protocol.
+In this section, we show that it is possible to extract the state preparation error rate in the algorithmic-cooling scheme with one ancilla.
+We assume for simplicity that the readout error is symmetric (i.e., $\delta_{\rm M}^0=\delta_{\rm M}^1$) as in Ref.~\cite{laflamme2022algorithmic} or else we can use the symmetrized readout protocol.
 We will use scripts to label the two qubits 1 and 2.
 First, we use 1 as the control and 2 as the target and go through the procedure of post-selecting `0' for qubit 2.
-This reduces the state preparation error of qubit 1 to $\tilde{\delta}_{\rm SP,1}=\delta_{\rm SP,1} f_{12}$, where (see Ref.~\cite{laflamme2022algorithmic})
+This reduces the state preparation error of qubit 1 to $\tilde{\delta}_{\rm SP,1}=\delta_{\rm SP,1} f_{12}$, where the factor $f_{12}$ was obtained and defined in Ref.~\cite{laflamme2022algorithmic}, and we quote it here,